 For cleaning glass, I use a solution of white vinegar and water.
 It also works well on stainless steel sinks.
 It can also be used to unclog drains and clean coffee-makers.
 Similarly, lemon juice and baking powder can be combined to make a cleaning paste that's effective on numerous surfaces, including wood, copper, ceramic and stainless steel.
 Both lemon and baking soda are effective stain removers and deodorizers.

 Get used to the idea, too, of using cloths and mops to do most of the dusting and wiping up.
 The aisles at the grocery store are packed with convenient housekeeping options that only result in more waste.
-We keep paper towels on hand, but rarely use them, opting instead to use washable cloths and repurposed t-shirts that have now become cleaning rags.
+We keep paper towels on hand but we rarely use them, opting instead to use washable cloths and old t-shirts that have now been relegated to cleaning rags.
 On our floors, we use a good old-fashioned mop with a removable sponge that can be washed and disinfected: no magical 'erasing' wipes or sweep-and-toss stuff in our house.

 DO YOUR HOMEWORK: